 - It penetrates hair to patch up the damaged areas.

 - Safe for color-treated hair.

-- It contains 1 protein only – organic hydrolyzed wheat protein.
+- It contains one natural ingredient, which is – organic hydrolyzed wheat protein.

 - What I love about this product is that you control the amount of protein to use.
 This is a liquid formula that is to be mixed with a conditioner.

 - This is a leave-in protein treatment that doesn’t contain too much protein.

 - Penetrates damaged hair and infuses each strand with organic protein-enriched botanicals.

 - It fuses the best parts of vitamins with the essential elements in protein to create soft, manageable, beautiful hair full of moisture.